I feel like Forrest Fenn (pictured) was a best friend. I never met him but I spent a year researching his life.

 As a boy aged 4 to 19, Fenn traveled this road every summer for 15 years with his family who traveled from Texas to spend their summers in Yellowstone.
 Then he returned the same way every year as an adult.
 Fenn absolutely loved the area between Cody and West Yellowstone.

 It seemed likely that a chest hidden within four Rocky Mountain states would land near Yellowstone.
 It’s since been announced the chest was found here in Wyoming, but not exactly where.
+It was also confirmed that Fenn hid the treasure during a visit to Cody.

 This sounds trite but I wanted to solve the poem more than I wanted that chest.
 I felt like I was in Fenn's head.
 Had I found it, I’d have left the chest, half the treasure and a note for the next finder.
 I enjoyed the thrill of the chase so much I wanted it to continue for everyone else.